5 WAYS TO TEACH STEADY BEAT

 and here’s a playlist of some songs you may want to use to help students feel the steady beat.
 STRETCHY BAND ACTIVITIES

-Here are the free Movement cards from my store that I use in my steady beat activities.
+Here are the free Movement card that I use in my steady beat activities.

 Grab this freebie and share how you are using it in your classroom!
 It’s also great for Freeze Dance.
 Don’t forget to rate it at the store-please:) MOVEMENT ACTIVITY “Feel the Beat”